ibm-cloud-docs/containers/cs_app.md

 *  **Private VLAN-only standard cluster**: You can expose your app by using a [NodePort, load balancer, or Ingress service](/docs/containers?topic=containers-cs_network_planning#plan_private_vlan).
 You also must open the port for the service's private IP address in your firewall.

+### How can I automate my app deployment?
+After your cluster is fully deployed, you can set up a continuous delivery and continuous integration pipeline for your cluster to automate the deployment and testing of your containerized apps.
+With {{site.data.keyword.deliverypipelinelong}}, you can choose between pre-defined DevOps templates that help you deploy Kubernetes-native apps and Helm charts, run vulnerability tests, A/B tests, and set up automatic health checks and alerting.
+For more information, see [Setting up a continuous delivery pipeline for a cluster](#continuous-delivery-pipeline).

 ### After I deploy my app, how can I monitor its health?
 You can set up {{site.data.keyword.cloud_notm}} [logging and monitoring](/docs/containers?topic=containers-health#health) for your cluster.
 You might also choose to integrate with a third-party [logging or monitoring service](/docs/containers?topic=containers-supported_integrations#health_services).